Houst29476/readme-generator/README.md

 ## Email Address:

-bradley.boyd@gmail.copm
+bradley.boyd@gmail.com

 ## Description :

-Readme Generator is an application that builds a readme file based on the answers to questions specific to your project
+This application assists a user in building a README file based on the answers of questions regarding a specific project

 ## Installation :